 Criterion 3.1.
 The Organization shall identify the Indigenous Peoples that exist within the Management Unit or those that are affected by management activities.
 The Organization shall then, through engagement with these Indigenous Peoples, identify their rights of tenure, their rights of access to and use of forest resources and ecosystem services, their customary rights and legal rights and obligations that apply within the Management Unit.
 The Organization shall also identify areas where these rights are contested. (new)

-Indicator 3.1.1 Indigenous Peoples that may be affected by management activities are identified.
+Indicator 3.1.1.Z Indigenous Peoples\ that may be affected by management activities are identified and documented Verifiers:

-Large Scale Organisations and Group Schemes: Map and list reflecting the location and contact details of resident communities, neighbours and nearby settlements.
+Maps or a list reflecting the location and contact details of resident communities, neighbours and nearby settlements.